hazwf/PortfolioProjects/README.md

 	* Web Scraping
 	* Dashboard Creation

-2) Hotel Revenue
+2) Hotel Revenue Analysis using PostgreSQL and Power BI

+   Link to project

+   Description
+   This project analyzes the hotel revenue

-3) Customer Segmentation with K-Means Clustering
+4) Customer Segmentation with K-Means Clustering

     Repository: customer-segmentation